 The photographer’s work has been published internationally by a number of well-known media outlets, including Getty Images, Agence France-Presse, The Associated Press, BBC, The New York Times, The Guardian and Der Spiegel.
 Erdoğan has also exhibited his work in Greece and Italy.
 His photographs of night life in Istanbul have been compiled in a book.

-Erdoğan appeared in the first hearing of the trial against him on February 13, 2018, at the 33rd High Criminal Court of Istanbul, which ruled to release the photojournalist.
+Erdoğan appeared in the first hearing of the trial against him on 13 February 2018 and addressed the 33rd High Criminal Court of Istanbul for his defense statement.

-At the second hearing held on June 1, Erdoğan said he was unable to attend four exhibitions where his work was on display when he was in prison and added that he was now invited to four other exhibitions over the next two months, asking the court to lift his travel ban to attend them.
-At the end of the hearing, the court accepted requests from Erdoğan and his lawyer for lifting of his international travel ban and exempted him from attending future hearings.
-The third hearing in the case will be held on November 2, 2o18.
+At the second hearing on 1 June, Erdoğan said he had been unable to attend four exhibitions where his work was on display during his time in prison and added that he was now invited to four other exhibitions over the next two months, asking the court to lift his travel ban.
+At the end of the hearing, the court accepted requests from Erdoğan and his lawyer and lifted the international travel ban imposed on Erdoğan and exempted him from attending future hearings.
+The court set 2 November 2o18 as the date for the next hearing.